-If you or a loved one has suffered a serious injury as a result of a pharmacy improperly filling your prescription, please call us so that we can give you a free consultation regarding how we might help you receive the compensation you deserve.
+If you or a loved one has suffered a serious injury as a result of a pharmacy improperly filling your prescription, please call us so that we can give you a free consultation with our Phoenix prescription error attorneys.
+Our lawyers want to help you secure the compensation you deserve.

 Author: Serena C. Montague